remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

 return new Label(text(t).substring(1));
 ~~~~

-<tt>Global</tt> symbols are <tt>Label</tt>s like the (FFI) symbols above, however we have to put them in the generated code's [data segment](http://en.wikipedia.org/wiki/Data_segment).
-As above we'll add a leading underscore to the variable's name as it appears in the source code to comply with the Linux & OSX ABI.
-We'll also initialize all the variables to zero.
+<tt>Label</tt>s are symbols like the (FFI) symbols above, however we have to put them in the generated code's [data segment](http://en.wikipedia.org/wiki/Data_segment).
+We'll add a leading <tt>_</tt> to the name in the source code as we did when generating the function's name, and we'll also make sure the variables are initialized to zero.
 This means that the assembler will write zeros to the data segment of the binary it outputs, and at runtime the [loader (not the linker)](http://www.linuxjournal.com/article/6463) copies these zeros into the addresses of the process that the loader has assigned the corresponding symbols to.

 ~~~~
-@Get A Global@ +=
+@Get A Label@ +=
 Label ret = new Label("_" + text(t));
 if(!program.globals.containsKey(ret))
   program.globals.put(ret, new Immediate(0));